-Should the salary range for a classification be reduced for any reason during the term of this Agreement and an incumbent employee's salary be more than the top step of the new salary range, then the salary for the incumbent employee shall remain unchanged (Y-rated) until such time as general salary range adjustments increase the salary range to a level that encompasses the Y-rated salary.
+Should the salary range for a classification be reduced for any reason during the term of this Agreement and an incumbent employee's salary is greater than the top step of the new salary range, then the salary for the incumbent employee shall remain unchanged (Y-rated) until such time as general salary range adjustments increase the salary range to a level that encompasses the Y-rated salary.

-Upon ratification of the current contract, employees whose classifications are affected by the recalibration of the salary schedule shall be y-rated at their current step until they are advanced to the next step in the range in accordance with applicable provisions of this Memorandum of Understanding.
+Employees whose classifications are affected by the recalibration of the salary schedule shall be y-rated at their current step until they are advanced to the next step in the range in accordance with applicable provisions of this Memorandum of Understanding.
 Upon advancement, employees will advance into the adjusted salary schedule listed in Appendix A.